 Take a small piece of 1×4 board and using a table saw cut a ¾”x ¾” cube as a rolling dice.

 Step 11 – Paint Chess Pieces and Rolling Dice

-Before painting the chess pieces make sure that these chess pieces could be easily inserted into the holes on the board.
-If the chess pieces are too tight, you could send them down a little to fit easily.
-If you leave the 3/8” dowel exposed for a few weeks they will slightly shrink in size and you may not need to sand them.
+Before painting the chess pieces, make sure that these chess pieces can be easily inserted into the holes on the board.
+If the chess pieces are too tight, you could sand them down a little to fit easily.
+If you leave the 3/8” dowel exposed for a few weeks, they will slightly shrink in size, and you may not need to sand them.

 The rolling dice has six sides, so you need to have six different colors.
 Each side will have a different color.
 Use a small art paintbrush and acrylic paint to paint rolling dice

 Similar to the rolling dice, take a small art paintbrush and paint only the 3/8” dowel pin of the chess piece.
 When you place the chess piece on the board, you should not see the color of the 3/8” dowel pin.
 Since there are a total of 40 chess pieces, you’ll need to paint 7 pieces of each color (two colors will have only 6 chess pieces) and the dice.
 These are the colors I painted my chess pieces: